 - 3 cloves of garlic, minced

-- 1: 8- oz can of water chestnuts, drained and finely chopped
+- 1: 8- ounce can of water chestnuts, drained and finely chopped

 - 1/2 cup reconstituted shiitake mushrooms, finely chopped

-- In a large skillet, add the sesame oil then add the onion, garlic, water chestnuts, and shiitake mushrooms.
-Cook the veggies until tender, about 5 minutes.
+In a large skillet over medium-high heat, add the sesame oil and vegetable oil.
+Once hot, add the onion, garlic, water chestnuts, and shiitake mushrooms.
+Cook the veggies until tender and warmed through, about 5 minutes.

-- Add the finely chopped chicken to the skillet then pour the sauce you created in step 1 over the entire mixture.
+Add the cooked ground chicken to the skillet then pour the sauce all over the entire mixture.
 Stir to combine.
 Let cook together for 3-5 minutes.

-- Serve hot in beds of the romaine or iceberg lettuce with a side of white rice.
+Serve hot in the bibb lettuce cups and with a side of white rice, if desired.

 To finely chop the ingredients fast, you can pulse them in a food processor.
 Don't overdo it but just so you get roughly chopped pieces.